jordanjoecooper/demolition-ai-derby/requirements/loading-screen-prd.md

-Add a cyber punk esque loading screem
+Add a cyber punk esque loading screen when the game loads and ensure players always enter a name before starting the game.